Get a Job at Microsoft: Interview Process and Top Questions

 Machine Learning

-In addition, some candidates, especially those applying for Machine Learning (ML) roles, will likely have an interview round focused specifically on machine learning competencies where you will be tested on complex ML and AI problems.
+In addition, some candidates, especially those applying for Machine Learning (ML) roles, will likely have an interview round focused explicitly on machine learning competencies, during which they will be tested on complex ML and AI problems.

 For interviews focused on ML, Microsoft wants to see: